duncanjpark/Sport-Trading-Bot/README.md

-[^1]: I use "paper bets", meaning simulated and holding no monetary value, like paper trading traditional equities.
+[^1]: I use "paper bets", meaning simulated bets with no monetary value.
+Coined from paper trading traditional equities.
 Cannot wager money for legal reasons.

 [^2]: Using Bovada for odds, as it does not require an account to view odds and make json requests.